input-output-hk/haskell.nix/docs/dev/nixpkgs-pin.md

 running the tests.

 To use haskell.nix the `config` and `overlays` need to be applied to Nixpkgs.
-Users should probably pin a suitable version of nixpkgs although, although things might not work for them if their Nixpkgs version is too different.
+Users should probably pin a suitable version of nixpkgs, although things might not work for them if their Nixpkgs version is too different.

 We aim to keep this pin somewhere on a channel of the **Nixpkgs latest